Nutritional considerations for bouldering

 The effectiveness of chocolate milk as a post-climbing recovery aid

 AUTHORS: J. Potter, B. Fuller | Year: 2015

-SUMMARY/RESULTS: Study compared water with chocolate ilk as a recovery aid following high intensity endurance climbing in ten male on a treadwall until exhaustion.
+SUMMARY/RESULTS: Study compared water with chocolate milk as a recovery aid following high intensity endurance climbing in ten males on a treadwall until exhaustion.
 Researchers suggest that chocolate milk as a recovery drink results in further sustained climbing and a decrease in muscle soreness.

 REFERENCE: J Sports Med Phys Fitness.
 2015 Dec;55(12):1438-44.

 How diet impacts performance in rock climbers: A pilot study